jarun/nnn/README.md

 #### Dependencies

-`nnn` needs libncursesw (on Linux or ncurses on OS X) and standard libc.
+`nnn` needs libncursesw (on Linux or ncurses on macOS) and standard libc.

 #### From a package manager